PioneerAIAcademy/prompt-optimizer/README.md

 **Q: Should I use the same model for evaluation and optimization?**

 A: Not necessarily.
-Use a fast/cheap model (like `gpt-4o-mini`) for evaluation since you're running it many times.
-Use a smarter model (like `claude-sonnet`) for optimization since it only runs once per iteration.
+Use a fast/cheap model (like `gpt-5-mini`) for evaluation since you're running it many times.
+Use a smarter model (like `claude-opus-4-5`) for optimization since it only runs once per iteration.

 **Q: How do I know when to stop optimizing?**